BennoCrafter/PollMatrixBot/README.md

 ## 🧭 Overview

-Poll Matrixbot (a.k.a. *Lunchy*) is your go-to Matrix companion for running quick polls with friends or teams — perfect for deciding lunch spots, event options, or anything else that needs a quick group decision.
+Poll Matrixbot (a.k.a. *Lunchy*) is your perfect Matrix bot for running polls with friends or teams — perfect for deciding lunch spots or anything else that needs a quick team decision.

-Built on top of [`simplematrixbotlib`](https://codeberg.org/imbev/simplematrixbotlib), it’s lightweight, fast, and easy to deploy.

 ---